DrEmpiricism/ConvertTo-PfW/README.md

 - Open an elevated PowerShell console and navigate to the root location of the ConvertTo-PfW.ps1
 - Execute the script by pointing it to the ISO/WIM file:
 -         .\ConvertTo-PfW.ps1 -SourcePath "Path to ISO or WIM file"
+- You can also supply a different final Install.WIM save location by using the parameter '-SavePath "Path to save location"'
+-         .\ConvertTo-PfW.ps1 -SourcePath "Path to ISO or WIM file" -SavePath "Path to save location"
 - Or use the Run.cmd batch script to automatically call the script (must set the ISO/WIM file variable in the batch script first).

 # How it works